Raphire/HomeESP/README.md

 Click Upload.

 ### 5. Device Setup
-Once the upload is complete the device, press the button that is connected to GPIO 13.
+Once the upload is complete, press the button that is connected to GPIO 13 of the device.
 The device will now enter a broadcast mode, which allows you to connect to your device directly via wifi.
-Look for any open network with the name HomeESP followed by 4 random numbers, and connect to it.
+Look for any open network with the name "HomeESP" followed by 4 random numbers, and connect to it.

 Next, open your webbrowser and navigate to the device configuration page: [http://192.168.1.1/config](http://192.168.1.1/config).

-Lastly, enter the desired hostname, network info and MQTT broker details for your device and click save.
+Lastly, enter the desired hostname, network info and MQTT broker logindetails for your device and click save.

 Your device should now automatically restart, and connect to your network and MQTT broker.